wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 ### Regional VNETS

 For  DS* VMs you must configure the Virtual Network (VNET) hosting your VMs to be regional.
-This “widens” the VNET is to allow the larger VMs to be provisioned in other clusters and allow communication between them.
-In the following screenshot, the highlighted Location shows regional VNETs, whereas the first result shows a “narrow” VNET.
+This "widens" the VNET is to allow the larger VMs to be provisioned in other clusters and allow communication between them.
+In the following screenshot, the highlighted Location shows regional VNETs, whereas the first result shows a "narrow" VNET.

 ![RegionalVNET][1]